kartAI/kartAI/README.md

 The script opens a GUI table to view results, as well as an excel file.

-### Building count result table
+### [WIP] Building count result table

-By adding the parameter `--ksand true` you will instead get a full list of how each model is performing on the given test area for the project.
+By adding the parameter `-ksand true` you will instead get a full list of how each model is performing on the given test area for the project.

 Unix:

-`./kai results --ksand true`
+`./kai results -ksand true`

 Windows:

-`kai.bat results --ksand true`
+`kai.bat results -ksand true`

 ## Using the trained models